 Is This Visible On The Shopping Tab?

-No, as of writing, Google is not pretending the brand name on the shopping tab, only web search.
+No, as of writing, Google is not prepending the brand name on the shopping tab, only web search.